oracle/node-oracledb/doc/api.md

 are normalized to the database time zone.
 When retrieved, they are returned in the session time zone.

-To make appliations more portable, it is recommended to always set the session time zone to a pre-determined value, such as UTC.
+To make applications more portable, it is recommended to always set the session time zone to a pre-determined value, such as UTC.
 This can be done by setting the environment variable